Taxi driver who sexually assaulted passenger after she passed out is jailed

 “I am really sorry.
 She was drunk.
 I was sober,” he told gardaí.

-Lawyers for Gunnery Snr asked Judge O’Connor not define him for these “ten minutes of a life” which was otherwise “all of good”.
+Lawyers for Gunnery snr asked Judge O’Connor not define him for these “10 minutes of a life” which was otherwise “all of good”.

 He said his client had also had “significant difficultly” accessing medical care.